public-fta/pfta/MATHS.md

 ## Primary events

-Primary events (called primary failures by Vesely) are the atoms (representing failures) that make up a fault tree.
+Primary events (called primary failures by Vesely) are the atoms that make up a fault tree.
-These are entities that, over the course of time, switch from unfailed to failed (i.e. failure occurs) and back to unfailed (i.e. repair occurs) if the failure is repairable.
+These are entities that, over the course of time, may switch from unfailed to failed (if failure occurs) and back to unfailed (if repair occurs).

 Primary events are assumed to be independent of one another.

 In the general framework, *all* primary events are characterised by a failure rate and a repair rate.
+No exceptions.

 ### Failure rate